 Social Security Tax and Medicare Tax (just the employee’s share)

 Washington Labor & Industry Premiums (just the employee’s share)

 Washington Paid Family & Medical Leave Tax (just the employee’s share)

 There may be other withholdings from the employee’s pay, such as garnishments for child support, contributions to a retirement plan, donations, and the like.
 Continue reading →

-It’s that time of year again.
 Most businesses are on a fiscal year which coincides with the calendar year.
-It is time to look back and reflect on 2016 as well as look forward and create the budget for 2017.
+Now is a good time to look back and reflect on 2019 as well as look forward and create a new budget for 2020.

 A budget is a roadmap.
 Based on where you have been, it can help guide you to the desired final destination for year-end.

 If you stay on the current course – where will you end up?
 Alternatively, if you change the route – where will you be at the end of the year?
 It is up to you to decide which path is the most profitable and most likely to be achieved.